HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/servers/new-ovserverprofileconnection.md

 ## Description

-A helper function to assist with connections when creating (New-OVServerProfile) or editing (Set-OVServerProfile) a server profile.
+A helper function to assist with connections when creating (New-OVServerProfile) or editing (Set-OVProfile) a server profile.

 ## Examples